-DataArt is heading to NRF 2020, the world’s largest retail conference, happening January 11-12th in New York, to stay informed of all market updates and to share our own expertise.
+On January 11-12th, DataArt participated in the world’s largest retail conference, held in New York, in order to stay informed of market updates and to share our own expertise.

-NRF gathers hundreds from the retail industry, with the purpose of uncovering critical insights and foreseeing possible areas for business development.
-We have analyzed the conference agenda and identified the key technological trends influencing these industry-specific businesses.
-Immersive technologies, artificial intelligence, predictive maintenance systems, and radio-frequency identification (RFID) remain the main drivers in retail business automation.
+NRF gathered hundreds from the retail industry, with the purpose of uncovering critical insights and foreseeing possible new areas for business development.
+We have participated in many streams and identified the key technological trends influencing these industry-specific businesses.

-Let’s discuss each technology in detail in the preparation of NRF 2020.
+Let’s discuss each technology in detail to understand what NRF 2020 was all about.

 Enhanced Shopping Experience with Immersive Technologies

 A range of sessions at NRF 2020 were focused on the impact of immersive technologies, such as virtual and augmented reality, on each customer’s shopping experience.
 It’s estimated that the AR value for retail will approach $7.95 billion by 2023 — 95% more than in 2017.

 VR and AR technologies are transforming how retail companies sell products.
 By implementing these technologies, businesses gain many benefits, primarily: